wp-plugins/lexicographer/readme.txt

 Tested up to: 3.3
 Stable tag: trunk

 Lexicographer creates an alphabetical index of your blog, using keywords you specify.
-The index can be included in any page or post.
+The index can be included in any page, post or text widget.

 == Description ==

 Lexicographer creates an alphabetical index of your blog, using keywords you specify.
-The index can be included in any page or post.
+The index can be included in any page, post or text widget.
 Here's what such an index looks like: http://texttheater.net/woerterverzeichnis

 I wrote this plugin because I like to invent words and define them on my blog, thereby creating a dictionary distributed over several posts.
 Not only was there no list of all the words available, it was also that Google wouldn't find the words because it couldn't deal with the stress marks I put in there, dictionary-style.
 Lexicographer solves both of these problems.